drpc007/pruebanode/README.md

-# JavaScript on Azure Learn Path - Module 2 - Deploying a basic app to Azure
+# JavaScript on Azure Learn Path - Module 2 - Deploying a basic app to Azure.

 This Learn module deploys a basic app to Azure App Service.